chetachiezikeuzor/Yin-and-Yang-Theme/README.md

 # Yin and Yang Obsidian Theme
-I'm much more of a light mode > dark mode kind of person but having Yin and Yang in dark mode with translucent window on is just gorgeous!
+Welcome to the Yin and Yang Obsidian theme!
+This theme was created to with both dark mode and light mode in mind.
+Hopefully you too will enjoy the stark contrast in colors.

-## Plugins You'll Love
+## Plugins to Use
-- Style Settings I've added support for this setting so that you can customize the theme as you wish.
-- Sliding Panes :
-- Focus Mode :
-- Hider : Hides certain UI elements
+- Style Settings: I've only added a few customizable features using this plugin but I will be sure to add more in the next few days.
+- Hider: This will allow you to hide various elements of the Obsidian UI.

 ## Showcase